 - (3) Target payments assume that the executive received an "exceeds expectations" performance rating and the Company achieved operating income levels at the midpoint target level.
 We consider "exceeds expectations" to be the target performance rating. - (4) Maximum payments assume that the executive received an "outstanding" performance rating and the Company achieved operating income levels at the total payout level.
-We consider "outstanding" to be the maximum performance rating. - (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2008, 2009 and 2010.
-Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (6) Consists of restricted stock units awarded pursuant to the 2008 Incentive Plan.
-These awards vest one third each year over three years. - (7) Consists of restricted stock units awarded pursuant to the 2008 Incentive Plan.
-These awards vest one half each year over two years. - (8) Consists of stock appreciation rights awarded pursuant to the 2008 Incentive Plan.
-All awards vest one third each year over three years.
+We consider "outstanding" to be the maximum performance rating. - (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2009, 2010 and 2011.
+Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth.

+(6) Consists of restricted stock units awarded pursuant to the 2008 Incentive Plan.
+These awards vest one third each year over three years following the grant date.